iqual-ch/drupal-platform/docs/ai.md

 ## Copilot coding agent environment

 The Copilot cloud agent runs `.github/workflows/copilot-setup-steps.yml` before it starts working (the job must be named exactly `copilot-setup-steps`).
-The scaffolded workflow:

-1. Installs the shared agent skills.
+The scaffolded workflow installs the shared agent skills into `.agents/skills/`.
-2. Installs the project locally (DDEV runtime + Drupal, using the `SSH_KEY` secret to sync from the SPOT) — `platform.sh` deployments only.
-3. **Removes the SSH key** and verifies the remote environment is unreachable, so the agent has a full local site and toolchain but no access to remote environments.

-For `local-only` deployments only the skills are installed.
+The workflow does **not** install the project locally: a local installation would require passing the `SSH_KEY` secret into the agent's environment, giving it access to remote environments.

 The workflow respects the `workflows.runner` variable for custom runner labels and can be disabled entirely with `ai.copilot: false`.